 The physician may also perform surgery to remove scar tissue from the area surrounding the nerves.
 This may be causing pressure on the nerve and cause the sensations that the brain interprets as pain.
 TENS (transcutaneous electrical nerve stimulation) of the stump is often used to help alleviate the pain sensations, but there are also less invasive methods of treatment.

 Often the patient will respond positively to simple massage of the area near the amputation and often post amputation physical therapy can help to alleviate the condition.
-Methods the patient may use at home include application of heat and cold compresses to the area of amputation and relaxation techniques that the patient can learn to do themselves at home that may help control the pain.
+Methods the patient may use at home include the application of heat and cold compresses to the area of amputation and relaxation techniques that the patient can learn to do themselves at home that may help control the pain.

 Some of these methods may work better than others, and each method may not work for everyone.
 The best thing to do is speak with your physician and begin some form of treatment until you find one that works best for you.
 It is likely that your physician will recommend that you start with the simpler, non-invasive forms of treatment such as massage, exercise, and hot/cold therapy.

 If you do not experience pain relief from these methods you will probably then be given other treatments such as the TENS unit and physical therapy.
-Treatment with drugs or a surgical solution will be a last resort if all other methods fail to provide relief.
+Treatment with drugs or a surgical solution will be the last resort if all other methods fail to provide relief.